Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

-As regards to the CPU time, it is easy to see that \fabada has a strong dependence on the level of noise, at variance with most classical methods, due to the increasing number of iterations required to fulfill our $\chi^2$ stopping condition.
-This behavior is also seen in the median, due to a similar increase of the optimal window size, whether other methods are less sensitive to the noise level. \fabada is, in general, significantly slower than the other algorthims (except LOWESS, at high signal-to-noise ratios), although it must be borne in mind that we have not taken into account the time consumed by the optimization process of the standard algorithms, only the execution time once the optimal parameters have been found.
+As regards to the CPU time, it is easy to see that \fabada has a strong dependence on the level of noise, at variance with most classical methods, due to the increasing number of iterations required to fulfil our $\chi^2$ stopping condition.
+This behaviour is also seen in the median, due to a similar increase in the optimal window size, whether other methods are less sensitive to the noise level. \fabada is, in general, significantly slower than the other algorithms (except LOWESS, at high signal-to-noise ratios), although it must be borne in mind that we have not taken into account the time consumed by the optimisation process of the standard algorithms, only the execution time once the optimal parameters have been found.